.jpg)

 Biofuel Feedstock Imports

-U.S. feedstock imports of canola oil, UCO, and beef tallow fell 27% in February to 902 million pounds, according to data from the U.S. Census Bureau.
-That was the lowest volume since July 2023 due to the expiration of key biofuel tax credits that favored foreign feedstock imports.
+U.S. feedstock imports of canola oil, UCO, and beef tallow fell by 27% in April to 835 million pounds, according to the U.S. Census Bureau.
+Imports fell sharply following a short-lived rebound and sending shipments to their lowest since June 2023.